 What would you say is your favourite dish?

 I love Dal Bhat Tarkari a typical Nepalese cuisine, made up of steamed rice and a cooked lentil soup.

 Here at Dream Challenges, we're so pleased to be working with Dawa.
 He has led a number of our treks in the Himalayas and makes our charity challenges in this stunning mountain range extra special as he gives us an unmatched insight into mountain life and culture.
-Our Step by Step in the Himalayas heroes not only get to explore one of the most beautiful parts of the world while supporting their favourite charities; they also learn a great deal about the life of the locals in Nepal.
+Our trekkers not only get to explore one of the most beautiful parts of the world while supporting their favourite charities; they also learn a great deal about the life of the locals in Nepal.